NullHypothesis/genpwd/README.md

 genpwd
 ======

-`genpwd` is a simple and pure-Python password generator.
-It generates variable-length, secure passwords based on entropy from `os.urandom()`.
-It is able to generate diceware (longer but easier to remember) as well as classical passwords (shorter but harder to remember) consisting of ASCII characters.
+Genpwd is a minimal, pure-Python password generator.
+It generates variable-length, secure passwords using entropy from `os.urandom()`.
+It is able to generate diceware (longer but easier to remember) as well as classical passwords (shorter but harder to remember).

-Running `genpwd`
+Running genpwd
 ----------------

-To generate a secure-by-default password, simply run:
+To generate a secure-by-default password, run:

     $ ./genpwd.py

-To change the password entropy, use the `-e` parameter:
+To change the password's entropy, use the `-e` parameter:

     $ ./genpwd.py -e 100

-To change the password length, use the `-l` parameter:
+To change the password's length, use the `-l` parameter:

     $ ./genpwd.py -l 15